Moat423/42CPP_Modules/Module_02/README.md

 	changing polynomials to be functions of 1/x instead of x
 - Overflow: look out for multiplications of large numbers.
 If possible, rearrage the formula and extract some large number from the multiplication, you would always rather do more division, as getting closer to 0 doesn't matter, but when you reach infinity, its bad for calculations.

+## Function overloading

+that means, the programmer defines functions with the same name, that can takedifferent arguments.
+The compiler will choose the right function based on the arguments.

+		Fixed();
+		Fixed( const int value );
+		Fixed( const float value );

 ## orthodox Canonical Form

 - A default constructor that initializes what is needed